rdaum/moor/README.md

 * Have tested against JaysHouseCore, and most of the functionality is there.
 Bugs are becoming increasingly rare.
 * Hosts websocket, "telnet" (classic line oriented TCP connection), and console connections.
 MCP clients work, with remove editing, etc.
-* Objects are stored in a RocksDB database, and safe and consistent and happy.
-Architecture allows for cleanly adding different storage backends.
+* Objects are stored in a concurrent transactional object database -- safe, consistent and happy.
+The architecture allows for cleanly adding different storage backends for new scenarios.
 * Monitoring/metrics support via Prometheus-compatible export.
 * Separate network-host vs daemon process architecture means that upgrades/restarts can happen in-place without dropping live connections.